 The undulated topography offers a breathtaking vision of craggy rocks, adding to the picturesque scenery the town captivates many tourists with its scenic beauty.
-Some of the trees found in the region are teak, red sandalwood, rose wood, jungle jack, etc. Munnar is also paradise for bird watchers as rare species of birds are found in abundance.
+Some of the trees found in the region are teak, red sandalwood, rosewood, jungle jack, etc. Munnar is also a paradise for bird watchers as rare species of birds are found in abundance.

-Munnar is a perfect destination for adventure enthusiasts, honeymoon couples, wildlife and nature lovers.
+Munnar is a perfect destination for adventure enthusiasts, honeymoon couples, wildlife, and nature lovers.
 Accommodation facilities and tourist guides are available easily suiting the budgets.
-It is ideal for tourist to spend at least 2 nights so as to enjoy all that Munnar has to offer!
+It is ideal for tourists to spend at least 2 nights so as to enjoy all that Munnar has to offer!

 The best time to visit Munnar is, in fact, dependent upon your choice.
 Munnar attracts tourists round the year, and it is up to you to decide on the best time for you, after planning your vacation activities and determining your tolerance to weather conditions.